 4. Remove Contaminated branches.
 Contaminated branches are those that form a V-shape split.
 These are often weak points in the tree that are very vulnerable to storm damage.
 The bark that grows between contaminated branches can eventually push the branches apart enough to create a split.
 An emergency tree services company is perfect for this important task.

 5. Regularly assess trees for hazards.
 It is wise to perform regular assessments to identify trees that are in danger of experiencing storm damage.
 Ideally, a professional will do this assessment.
 It’s not always clear to the untrained eye which trees are most susceptible to damage.

 6. Have dangerous trees removed.
-Trees that are identified as dangerous should be secured, pruned, or removed by a professional tree service.
+Trees that are identified as dangerous should be secured, pruned, or removed by a professional tree service in London.
 The only way to make a tree 100% safe is to have it removed properly and as soon as possible.
 Emergency tree services are ideal for this potentially dangerous task.

 7. Cable trees.
 Cabling trees that are sensitive to extreme weather is a great way of protecting trees.
 Cabling can also be useful for protecting newly planted trees.
-Cabling provides extra support to any tree and is a great way to prevent your trees from damage from high winds.
+Cabling provides extra support to any tree and is a great way to prevent your trees from being damage by high winds.

 8. Plant trees when they are small.
 Smaller trees have been shown to grow much more robust root systems than trees that are planted when they are larger.
 Uprooted trees often had weaker root systems.
 Planting small trees requires more patience and a few more years to attain the same size, but the results are worth the wait.